 Contact Street-Link if you find someone who is homeless or sleeping rough.

 It is the duty of specified public bodies in England to refer consenting people they believe to be homeless or threatened with homelessness within 56 days.
 More details and how to make a referral.

 We have arrangements to provide accommodation for people who are sleeping rough in severe weather conditions, subject to certain criteria being met and availability.
 These arrangements are triggered when the night time temperature is predicted to be zero degrees or below.

 Housing options for older people

-Sheltered housing is available to adults over the age of 55 in Warwickshire.
+Sheltered housing is available to adults over the age of 60 and in some schemes in Warwickshire age 55 plus.
 Some sheltered schemes have a range of on-site facilities such as communal lounges and regular events and activities:

 Other housing options, shared ownership and housing associations